Nosto/wiki-docs/faq.md

 ## Placeholder image for products without images

-Placeholder image will be used for the products without images.
+In case a product does not have any image, the Nosto module will use the configured placeholder as the image for the product.

 You can setup placeholder images from Magento 2 admin under "Store > Configuration > Catalog -> Product Image Placeholders".
 "Base" image placeholder will be used as a placeholder image.